ThrillStays

 • Price: $149.99

 Who should buy a SPOT Gen4: Hikers and overlanders in North America, Europe, or Australia who primarily want to share their location with family and have a reliable SOS button — but don’t need two-way communication.
 The Gen4’s one-way limitation is significant if your adventure scenarios might require receiving messages (weather updates from a support team, coordination with a guide, confirmation from a rescue center).
-But for a parent hiking solo in the Rockies who wants their family to track them and have an SOS option, the Gen4 is effective and costs $149.99 versus $349.99 for the Mini 2.
+But for a solo hiker in the Rockies who wants family to track them and have an SOS option, the Gen4 is effective at $149.99 versus $349.99 for the Mini 2.

 SPOT subscription plans: